 A lot of people across the globe love Brian Nhira for his poetic lyrics.
 However, only a few know his true heritage.
 The ‘Would You Still Love Me’ crooner is a Zimbabwean.
 Brian Nhira touched down at the Robert Gabriel Mugabe International Airport on Wednesday 5th June 2019 in the company of his wife, Sonia.
 The 26-year-old music sensation will be spending three weeks in Zimbabwe.
 A message he shared in his social media read,

 “We arrived safely in Zimbabwe, so amazing and surreal to have my beautiful bride, Sonia Nhira here with me in this land I love and cherish so much.
 The next three weeks are going to be wild, stay tuned.”

 Brian Nhira has an impressive international fan base.
-He came to limelight in 2016 after a dazzling performance at The Voice.
-He is seizing the tour opportunity in Africa to share tips to a successful career.
+He came to the limelight in 2016 after a dazzling performance at The Voice.
+He is seizing the tour opportunity in Africa to share tips for a successful career.

 Brian Nhira’s early life and career

 Brian Nhira’s dad was a missionary and evangelist.
 However, his journey to the U.S was for educational purposes.
 His mom came along too.
 Brian’s father started his education at Christ For The Nations before moving to Tulsa, Oklahoma.
 He earned his degree from the Oral Roberts University ORU.
 Brian only came into the picture three years after their emigration.
 Consequently, Brian Also attended the same university (ORU).
 In a June 2018 interview with SCENES, Brian Nhira talks about his music interest.

 “We all had the genes because my dad is a missionary and evangelist.
 We all at some point sang while he was preaching.
 I was really the only one who took it to a whole new level and took it seriously”